DrazDarkModdingHub/heartlandredux/README.md

 *   **Default Oblivion configuration files**.
 To generate them, first ensure that the `Documents/MyGames/Oblivion` folder has been wiped, then **launch the game once in vanilla**.
 *   Around **50GB free storage space**.
     *   6 GB for Oblivion itself.
-    *   xx GB for the mod downloads.
+    *   22 GB for the mod downloads.
-    *   xx GB for the modlist installation.
+    *   47 GB for the modlist installation.
 *   A Nexus Premium account, or a lot of time to download the mods manually!

 ### Using the Wabbajack Autoinstaller